 You may encounter problems when you try to log in to Control Center.
-For example, if you know they're entering the correct username and password, but keep getting an error message.
+For example, if you know you're entering the correct username and password, but keep getting an error message.
 Or, if you enter your login credentials, but the Log In button grays out and becomes unclickable.
 These issues are fixable.

 If you've forgotten your login credentials, you can retrieve your username and password.
 (If needed, as part of the retrieval process, you can reset your password.)